 - These are used to identify individual clients behind a shared IP address and apply security settings on a per-client basis.

 - For example, if a visitor is in a coffee shop where there may be several infected machines, but the specific visitor's machine is trusted (for example, because they completed a challenge within your Challenge Passage period), the cookie allows Cloudflare to identify that client and not challenge them again.
-It does not correspond to any user ID in your web application, and does not store any personally identifiable information.
+It does not correspond to any user ID in your web application, and does not store any PII.

 __cfruid -

-- Another Cloudflare cookie related to rate limiting
+- Another Cloudflare cookie related to rate-limiting.